deffib_recursive(n):returnfib_recursive(n -1)+fib_recursive(n -2)if n >1else ndeffib_iterative(n): a, b =0,1for _ inrange(n): a, b = b, a + breturn a

 Therefore, bn=O(n)⟹an=O(1/n).

-If ∣f′(α)∣>1, then α is a repelling fixed point of a differentiable function f.
-The sequence an=f(an−1) starting at any point a0 near α (but not exactly α) will diverge from the fixed point α.
+If f′(α)>1 then α is a repelling fixed point.
+The sequence an=f(an−1), starting at any point a0 near α (but not exactly α), will diverge from the fixed point α.
 To develop an intuition why, let’s use the familiar error term from the book bn=an−α and monitor how it changes in each iteration.

-Since f′(α)>1 the error term grows over time instead of shrinking.
+Since f′(α)>1 the magnitude of the error term grows instead of shrinks.
 In general, what happens in later iterations highly depends on the global properties of the function.
-The point is, once the error term becomes small, the above approximation for bn becomes relevant and it’ll start growing again.
+The point is, once the error term becomes small, the above approximation for bn becomes relevant and it’ll grow again.

-The analysis relies on the approximation of the error term bn from Exercise 2.23 and the precondition stated in the book that a0 is sufficiently close to α.
+The analysis relies on the approximation of the error term bn from the previous exercise and the precondition stated in the book that a0 is sufficiently close to α.
 The three cases are:

-When 0<∣f′(α)∣<1 (simple convergence) the fixed point α is attracting and the sequence an is guaranteed to converge to α.
+If the fixed point α is attracting then local convergence is guaranteed.
 The error drops by a constant factor ∣f′(α)∣ at each step, hence the number of significant digits increases by a fixed amount in each iteration.

-When f′(α)=0 (quadratic convergence) the fixed point α is super-attracting.
-Convergence is guaranteed and is extremely fast.
-Here, the error term must be more precisely described using a higher-order derivative, assuming f is at least twice continuously differentiable, for example, bn≈2f′′(α)⋅bn−12.
-The error at each step is proportional to the square of the previous error.
+If the fixed point α is super-attracting, we have guaranteed and fast local convergence.
+Here, the error term must be more precisely described using a higher-order derivative, assuming f is at least twice continuously differentiable, for example, bn≈∣f′′(α)∣⋅bn−12.
 Each iteration approximately doubles the number of significant digits available.

 Exercise 2.25